rsfetch/rsfetch/README.md

 Optionally, if you use a Arch-based distro, you can use either of the following AUR packages:
 - [rsfetch-git](https://aur.archlinux.org/packages/rsfetch-git/) (This requires Rust as it builds from source.)
 - [rsfetch-bin](https://aur.archlinux.org/packages/rsfetch-bin/) (This grabs the latest binary from releases.)

+#### ebuild
+I just switched over to Gentoo a few days ago, so whenever I figure out how to make (and share) ebuilds, there will be one released. :)

 ### Screenshots